 Abstract-We are interested in the analysis of very large continuous-time Markov chains (CTMCs) with many distinct rates.
-Such models arise naturally in the context security and dependability analysis of power grids, of computer virus vulnerability, and in the study of crowd dynamics.
+Such models arise naturally in the context of reliability analysis, e.g., of computer network performability analysis, of power grids, of computer virus vulnerability, and in the study of crowd dynamics.
 We use abstraction techniques together with novel algorithms for the computation of bounds on the expected final and accumulated rewards in continuous-time Markov decision processes (CTMDPs).
 These ingredients are combined in a partly symbolic and partly explicit (symblicit) analysis approach.
 In particular, we circumvent the use of multi-terminal decision diagrams, because the latter do not work well if facing a large number of different rates.
 We demonstrate the practical applicability and efficiency of the approach on two case studies.

-Keywords-Continuous-time Markov chains, continuous-time Markov decision processes, abstraction, symbolic methods, OBDDs
+Index Terms-Continuous-time Markov chains, continuous-time Markov decision processes, abstraction, symbolic methods, ordered binary decision diagrams.